 In my dealings with establishing my own freelance business, I found a simple SEO strategy that allowed me to stop wasting time seeking out new clients and get them to come to me instead.

 I’ve implemented this case study for a couple of years now, but re-visted my strategy in January 2016 when I wanted to take on more freelance clients.
 I received the following results:

 - 8 new emails from potential clients landed in my inbox (some were handed off to other freelancers)

 - 4 new client contracts signed for an increase of $2,200 per month

 - 2 expert quote features for blogging/writing experts (bloggers share what they wish they knew in the beginning & experts reveal their writing process)

 - 1 featured speaker request (but declined due to writing my book)

 This strategy can also help you get similar results.
 You’ll be able to attract more clients and money, while being able to spend time developing the relationships you already have.

-In other words, you can stop focusing on the hunting/gathering part of freelancing and can start growing your biz.
+In other words, with a Services Page you can stop focusing on the hunting and gathering part of freelancing and can start growing your biz.

 1. Create a services page